-Contracts that promote and support the providers of career and technical education and adult education programs to enhance student performance will be monitored.
-Once targeted, districts or colleges are identified for onsite monitoring such support contracts may be included in scheduled activities.
+Contracts that promote and support the providers of CTE and AE programs to enhance student performance will be monitored.
+Once targeted providers are identified for onsite or desk monitoring review, such support contracts may be included in scheduled activities.
 Should additional protocols be developed specific to these agencies, such protocols would be distributed prior to any monitoring activities.
 Alternative schedules may also be implemented.
-Such contracts include, but are not limited, to leadership grants, associations, and CTSO's.
+Such contracts include, but are not limited to, leadership grants, associations, and CTSO's.